 - Date unknown.
 Active; focal plane 16 m (52 ft); continuous red light.
 15 m (49 ft) square skeletal tower.
 Upper half of the lighthouse painted red, lower half white.
 The light no longer carries the black and white checkered daymark described by NGA.
 Trabas has Capt.
 Peter Mosselberger's photo, but the light has not been located in Google's satellite view.
 Located on the north side of the channel, about 300 m (330 yd) west of the outer light.
 Site status unknown (probably on private property).
 Admiralty J4478;

 - Higgs Island

 - Date unknown.
 Active; focal plane 15 m (49 ft); continuous green light.
 12 m (39 ft) square skeletal tower.
 Lighthouse painted white with a green top.
 Trabas has Capt.
-Peter Mosselberger's photo, but the lighthouse is inconspicuous in Bing's satellite view.
+Peter Mosselberger's photo, and the light is at the lower left in a view from the sea, but the lighthouse is inconspicuous in Google's satellite view.
 Located on the south side of the entrance to the Town Cut, at the northeast corner of Higgs Island.
 Accessible only by boat.
 Site open, tower closed.
-Admiralty J4476;
+ARLHS BER-004; Admiralty J4476;

 Town Cut Channel Outer Light, St. George

 photo copyright Capt.
 Peter Mosselberger; used by permission